Can You Take Too Much Folic Acid?

 Folic acid is the one vitamin that it is recommended that you take if you are trying to get pregnant or in fact you have found out that you are pregnant.
 It is essential to take it to reduce the risk of neural tube defects in the baby.
 These defects can form very early on in the development of the foetus so it is key that folic acid or folate is taken as soon as possible in the pregnancy*.

-Since I have been trying to get pregnant I have been doing a lot of research into folic acid, how much you should take, how much is too much folic acid and what foods provide us with folic acid?
+When I was trying to get pregnant I did a lot of research into folic acid, how much you should take, how much is too much folic acid and what foods provide us with folic acid?

-The results have been quite interesting, as well as conflicting.
+The results have been quite interesting, as well as occasionally conflicting.

 Why Do We Need Folic Acid Anyway?

 The reason that we need folic acid is to help prevent neural tube defects in babies - for example spina bifida.
 Research has shown that if we take the recommended dose of folic acid before and during pregnancy, the chances of having a child with a neural tube defect are reduced by as much as 70%*.

 And don't forget that as well as the woman taking folic acid, it is important that the man takes folic acid too, before conception, to aid the quality of the sperm.
 Also children need a daily dose of folate but that can mostly be got from eating fortified cereals etc so it is unlikely that they will need and additional folic acid supplement.

 So the recommended dose of folic acid for pregnant women or women of child bearing age by the CDC is 400 micrograms.
 The US Preventative Services Task Force recommends a dose of between 400 and 800 mcg.